persist-lab02/persist-lab02.github.io/_pages/research.md

   - /about.html
 ---

+<font color="red" size ="4">I am working on this page.
+Vai if you want to do something please let me know. </font>

 We are a dynamic research group at the [Department of Computer Science at Dartmouth College](https://web.cs.dartmouth.edu/).
 Our aim is to explore and develop novel information extraction and fusion techniques using applied machine learning with applications in smart health, personalized assistant, and intelligent environments.